 CAUTION - Risk of Electrical Shock.
-Do not leave CD compartment open.
-CD controls are not to be operated while inside the spa.
+Do not leave audio compartment open.
+Audio controls are not to be operated while inside the spa.

 CAUTION - Replace components only with identical components.

 WARNING - Risk of Electric Shock.
 Do not connect any auxiliary components (for example, additional speakers, headphones, additional audio/video components etc.) to the system.
 These units are not provided with an outdoor antenna.